 How to Download Samsung OTA Updates via Samloader

-We have broken down the below instruction steps into separate sections for the ease of understanding.
+We have broken down the below instruction steps into separate sections for ease of understanding.
 Follow the exact same sequence.

 STEP 1: Install Python 3 and PIP